 How to Make Tofu Feta

 These instructions are an overview of how I make tofu feta, designed to go with the images.
-For the full list of ingredients with measurement, instructions and notes, head to the recipe card below.
+Head to the recipe card below for the full list of ingredients with measurements, instructions, and notes.

 Step One – Press the extra firm tofu between paper towels or tea towels to remove excess water.